onqtam/headjack/docs/how/unsorted/roadmap.md

 after the right abstractions are picked, new use cases will be rapidly tested by different ways to compose the building blocks

+This is the next logical step for apple - to adopt the ultimate identity network of the world for AppleID The ultimate appleId that spans even across every aspect of the global brain Here is what facebook should do
+Here is what insta

 A public list of who has signed up for this system

 summoning the GB as a ritual - until self-reference is achieved ala Hofstadter's strange loop thingie